Oocyte: Ribosomes

 Maternal cells also synthesize and contribute a store of ribosomes that are required for the translation of proteins before the zygotic genome is activated.
 In mammalian oocytes, maternally derived ribosomes and some mRNAs are stored in a structure called cytoplasmic lattices.
-These cytoplasmic lattices, a network of fibrils, protein, and RNAs, have been observed to increase in density as the number of ribosomes decrease within a growing oocyte.
+These cytoplasmic lattices, a network of fibrils, protein, and RNAs, have been observed to increase in density as the number of ribosomes decrease within a growing oocyte and mutation in them have been linked to infertility.

 Prophase I arrest

 Female mammals and birds are born possessing all the oocytes needed for future ovulations, and these oocytes are arrested at the prophase I stage of meiosis.
 In humans, as an example, oocytes are formed between three and four months of gestation within the fetus and are therefore present at birth.
 During this prophase I arrested stage (dictyate), which may last for many years, four copies of the genome are present in the oocytes.
 The arrest of ooctyes at the four genome copy stage appears to provide the informational redundancy needed to repair damage in the DNA of the germline.
 The repair process used likely involves homologous recombinational repair.
 Prophase arrested oocytes have a high capability for efficient repair of DNA damages.
+In particular, DNA double-strand breaks can be repaired during the period of prophase arrest by homologous recombinational repair and by non-homologous end joining.
 DNA repair capability appears to be a key quality control mechanism in the female germ line and a critical determinant of fertility.